Bibliography of the history of Zambia

 This is a select bibliography of English-language books (including translations) and journal articles about the history of Zambia.
-Book entries have references to journal reviews about them when helpful and available.
-Additional bibliographies can be found in many of the book-length works listed below.
-See the historiography section for several additional historiographic information from academic publishers and online bibliographies from historical associations and academic institutions.

 Zambia, (Note: /ˈzæmbiə, ˈzɑːm-/) officially the Republic of Zambia, (Note: Icalo ca Zambia; Cisi ca Zambia; Chalo cha Zambia; Naha ya Zambia; Dziko la Zambia) is a landlocked country at the crossroads of Central, Southern and East Africa.
 (Note: Due to its particular location, Zambia is sometimes grouped with Central Africa, sometimes in Southern Africa, and occasionally with Eastern Africa nations.)
 The territory of Zambia was known as Northern Rhodesia from 1911 to 1964.
 It was renamed Zambia in October 1964 on its independence from British rule.
 The name Zambia derives from the Zambezi River (Zambezi means "the grand river").

-About

 Zambia's history includes precolonial kingdoms such as the Bemba, Lozi, and Chewa, and links to the Luba-Lunda empires.
 In the late 1800s, British control began through the British South Africa Company, and in 1911, the area became the colony of Northern Rhodesia.
 The economy focused on copper mining, which relied on migrant labor and created deep inequalities.
 After growing nationalist movements, led by Kenneth Kaunda, Zambia gained independence in 1964.
 Kaunda led a one-party state until 1991, when the country shifted to multi-party democracy.
 Since then, Zambia has faced economic and political challenges but has remained relatively peaceful.

-Inclusion criteria

-Works included below are referenced in the notes or bibliographies of scholarly secondary sources or journals.
-Included works should: be published by an independent academic or notable non-governmental publisher; be authored by an independent and notable subject matter expert; or have significant independent scholarly journal reviews.
-Works published by non-academic government entities are excluded.

-This bibliography is restricted to history, and specifically excludes items such modern travelogues, guide books, or popular culture.
-(Note: Memoirs and diaries with a clear historical importance as shown by academic citations and publishing are included in a section.)

-Citation style

-This bibliography uses APA style citations.
-Entries do not use templates.
-References to reviews and notes for entries do use citation and endnote templates.
-Where books which are only partially related to Zambian history are listed, the titles for chapters or sections should be indicated if possible, meaningful, and not excessive.

-If a work has been translated into English, the translator should be included and a footnote with appropriate bibliographic information for the original language version should be included.
+Works listed here are cited in the notes or bibliographies of scholarly sources.
+Each is published by an academic or major press, written by a recognized expert, or substantially reviewed in scholarly journals; borderline cases are omitted.
+A selection of primary sources are included.
+Many of the books below carry their own bibliographies; see Further reading for longer ones, and External links for historical sites and museums.

+Citations follow APA style.
+(Note: Entries are in plain text APA 7 format without templates; templates are used only for reviews and notes.)
+Book have citations to academic journal or mainstream published reviews when available.
+For books only partly about the subject, give relevant chapter or section titles where useful and available.
+Translators of the original-language edition are included when possible.
+In cases where a title or name has appeared with more than one English spelling, use the most recent published form is used and a footnote documents any earlier title under which the work appeared.